 Format Legend of an Area Chart in Power BI

-Please select the Legend region and toggle the option from Off to On to enable Legend.
+Please select the Power BI Legend region and toggle the option from Off to On to enable Legend.

-As you can see from the below screenshot, we used the Position drop down box to change the legend position to Top Center, added the Legend Title as Money, Color to Brick Red, Font family to Candara, and text size to 15.
+As you can see from the screenshot below, we used the Position drop-down box to change the legend position to Top Center.
+And we also added the Legend Title as Money, Color to Brick Red, Font family to Candara, and text size to 15.

 Format X-Axis of an Area Chart in Power BI

-Following are the list of options that are available for you to format the Horizontal axis or X-Axis.
-Here, we change the Color to Brown, and Text Size to 12.
+The following are the list of options that are available for you to format the Area Chart Horizontal axis or X-Axis.
+Here, we change the Color to Brown and Text Size to 12.

 As you can see, we changed the Y-Axis labels Color to Brown, Text Size to 15, and display units to thousands.